Write to us via email: contact@farminginafrica.com

 The Origins of Semanhyia Grass

 Semanhyia Grass has a fascinating origin story, beginning in Uganda where it was initially discovered.
 However, the version now available to African farmers is not quite the same.
-This grass has been adapted through advanced genetic modification to enhance its protein content, making it a superior choice for improving meat and milk production in semi-intensive production systems.
+Through advanced genetic modification, this grass has been adapted to enhance its protein content, making it a superior choice for improving meat and milk production in semi-intensive production systems.

 This modification was driven by the need to address the specific challenges faced by African farmers, including harsh soil conditions, extreme temperatures, and prolonged droughts.
 Semanhyia Grass is particularly well-suited to areas with acidic soils of low fertility, ensuring that even in less-than-ideal conditions, farmers can rely on a forage that will thrive and support their livestock.